ajleeson/LO_traps/README.md

 ---
 ## Where to put which Files

 To enable TRAPS, you will need to move the files in LO_traps to the correct directory within the LO system (e.g. LO_data, LO_output, LO_user, etc.).
-There are two ways you can choose to do this:

-1. (recommended) Clone the LO_traps repo onto your computer so you can pull updates easily.
+First, clone the LO_traps repo onto your computer so you can pull updates easily.
 However, you will still need to manually copy files from your instance of LO_traps into the correct folder within the LO system.
-2. Directly copy files from my version of LO_traps onto your computer, and save them in the correct folder within the LO system.

 The directories within LO_traps are named after their corresponding directory in the LO system.
 For example, files and folders within LO_traps/data should be saved in your LO_data.